raspberrypilearning/catch-the-dots/en/step_3.md

 --- /task ---

-The code above chooses either `-180` or `180` for the x _and_ y positions, meaning that each clone starts in one corner of the stage.
+The code you just wrote chooses either `-180` or `180` for the x and y positions, meaning that each clone starts in one corner of the stage.

 --- task ---
 Test your project.
 You should see lots of red dots appear in each corner of the screen, and move slowly towards the controller.